How to Choose the Best WooCommerce Hosting in 2025

 Block brute force attacks

 Brute-force attacks occur when bots aim to overwhelm a website server to guess login credentials.
 A hacker can gain unauthorized access, which can also impact the site’s ranking, as Google can penalize such sites.
-InstaWP Live includes features to block suspicious login attempts and enforce strong password policies, minimizing vulnerabilities.
+InstaWP includes features to block suspicious login attempts and enforce strong password policies, minimizing vulnerabilities.

 Update your plugins